cultome/graph_loader/README.md

 $ ./exe/loader gen <schemafile_path> <datafile_path>
 ```

+The output of the command can be redirected to a file, which can be loaded into the Neo4J web UI.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.